 WHY CHOOSE SLAVIC STUDIES?

-The concentration in Slavic Literatures and Cultures offers you the opportunity to study the great works and cultural traditions, past and present, of Russia and the other Slavic countries, especially Ukraine, Poland, and the Czech Republic.
+The concentration in Slavic Literatures and Cultures offers you the opportunity to study the great works and cultural traditions, past and present, of Ukraine, Poland, Russia, Bosnia-Croatia-Serbia, and the Czech Republic.
 These countries share a rich cultural life as well as a turbulent and fascinating history.
-In the Slavic concentration, you will develop proficiency in Russian or another Slavic language such as Czech, Polish, or Ukrainian; you will learn to read literary works in the original language, gain valuable experience for working and traveling abroad, and come to understand these cultures and the important role they have played in the modern world.
-The concentration requirements are five courses in Russian or another Slavic language, three courses of tutorial (including one 100-level course that has a section with texts in Russian), one survey course in Russian or another Slavic literature, two electives, and a senior project in the final year.
+In the Slavic concentration, you will develop proficiency in a Slavic language such as Czech, Russian, Polish, Bosnian-Croatian-Serbian, or Ukrainian; you will learn to read literary works in the original language, gain valuable experience for working and traveling abroad, and come to understand these cultures and the important role they have played in the modern world.
+The concentration requirements are four semesters in a Slavic language (Russian, Ukrainian, Polish, Czech, or Bosnian-Croatian-Serbian), Introduction to Slavic Literature and Culture, a tutorial normally taken in either the sophomore or the junior year, two 100-level courses in Slavic literature and culture, and three additional electives from the Slavic Department or in related departments.
 Native speakers and students with advanced language preparation may substitute additional literature courses for a substantial part of the language requirement.

-Your Slavic tutorials will give you a rigorous introduction to contemporary methodologies of reading texts and studying foreign cultures.
-All tutorials in the Slavic department are taught by full-time faculty.
-The sophomore tutorial (spring term only) will introduce students to major issues in the field of Slavic studies, including critical theory, modes of interpreting literary texts as well as visual culture, and the forces structuring national and regional identities.
-The junior tutorial, which is taken in the spring term of the third year, is devoted to a single topic and provides concentrators with an intensive reading experience – for example, reading Crime and Punishment in Russian.
-Students also take one 100-level department course that requires reading texts Russian (or another Slavic language) and this serves as the third tutorial.
-Many of our concentrators combine a love of literature with a strong interest in other disciplines, and we highlight the interdisciplinary nature of Slavic studies by incorporating questions of history, politics, and visual culture in our tutorials and other department courses.
-In the senior year, non- honors concentrators will design a fall-term capstone project in consultation with the Director of Undergraduate Studies (DUS), allowing them to study with a faculty member from the department and write a 25–30-page senior project.
+Introduction to Slavic Literature and Culture, the Slavic Department tutorial, will give you a rigorous introduction to contemporary methodologies of reading texts and studying foreign cultures.
+All tutorials in the Slavic department are taught by our full-time faculty.
+Introduction to Slavic Literature and Culture will introduce students to major issues in the field of Slavic studies, including critical theory, modes of interpreting literary texts as well as visual culture, and the forces structuring national and regional identities.
+Many of our concentrators combine a love of literature with a strong interest in other disciplines, and we highlight the interdisciplinary nature of Slavic studies by incorporating questions of history, politics, and visual culture in Introduction to Slavic Literature and Culture and other department courses.

+Electives can be chosen from among Slavic Department courses, or can be taken in related Departments (History, Comparative Literature, Linguistics, etc).
+In the senior year, non- honors concentrators will design a fall-term capstone project in consultation with the Director of Undergraduate Studies (DUS), allowing them to study with a Slavic Department faculty member and write a 25–30-page senior project.
 Honors candidates will work with a faculty member for the entire senior year and write a thesis.
 The department awards prizes for superior honors theses.